 6. Exercise Frequently

 Add at least 30 minutes of exercise, three times a week, into your routine.
 Form a routine that you can stick to on a consistent basis.

 Giving your body a healthy helping of full spectrum sunlight can help stabilize hormones.
 Get out and take a walk around the block a couple of times a week.
 This will help get you the exercise you need, as well as the sunshine your body craves.

 8. Take Herbal Supplements Known to Balance Hormones

 Examples include saw palmetto, dandelion, motherwort, wild yam, or blessed thistle.
-Hemp tree has also been known to effectively balance hormones in the case of PMS, menstrual cramps and breast pain.
+Hemp tree has also been known to promote normal hormonal balance, improve mood, and reduce cramping.
 Chaste Tree Berry has been shown to balance the pituitary gland and the hypothalamus.
 Evening primrose oil is very high in essential fatty acids and is particularly indicated for hormonal imbalance related to PMS symptoms.

 9. Take a Quality Vitamin/Mineral Supplement

 Taking a good quality vitamin and mineral supplement will also help balance your hormones naturally.
 Make sure it contains vitamin C, vitamin E, calcium, magnesium and the full spectrum of B complex vitamins.
 I personally recommend taking IntraMAX®, because it's the best vitamin available.